filamentgroup/fixed-sticky/README.md

     <div id="my-element" class="fixedsticky">

 Add your own CSS to position the element.
+Supports any value for `top` or `bottom`.

     .fixedsticky { top: 0; }